 Your nomination will shine a light on the work of those fighting against the effects of corruption in their communities, and send a message to these heroic individuals and organizations that their work is being noticed and appreciated.

 To ensure the maximum possible scope, and because we follow a strict third-party nomination policy, we ask involved institution around the world to help us find projects, initiatives and individuals who have committed time and effort to bringing corruption to an end, through various approaches.
 We welcome and consider all nominations within the qualifying terms and conditions for any award category.
-The Nomination process will be closed on Sunday 15 October 2019.

 Corruption, whether small-scale or on a systematic level, interrupts and prevents the rule of law from being exercised effectively.
 It is a major obstacle to effective governance and comes with great consequences affecting both public and private sectors negatively, resulting in failure to achieve development and effective public services.
 Such acts have a great impact on communities and entire societies, leaving them trustless in the rule of law, and vulnerable to exploitation and further corruption.